-supermanoeuvre's fascination with the development of custom design tools and software therefore stems from a deep desire to include an increasingly diverse set of influences and concerns within the early stages of design.
+supermanoeuvre's fascination with the development of custom design tools and software stems from a deep desire to include an increasingly diverse set of influences and concerns within the early stages of design.
 Our interest is more than simply improving workflows but is about expanding the architect's skill set ensuring greater logistical control, precision and assurance when the complexity of a project increases.

 Over the years, the practice has written bespoke applications for: structural optimisation; rationalisation of complex geometries; the automation of numerous design tasks such as the description, drawing and scheduling of large numbers of non-standard parts.
 In more recent times however, our curiosity has led us to more speculative scenarios such as distributed and artificial intelligence, computer vision and sensing for a variety of applications spanning the design of cities and transport networks to the realisation of real-time adaptive robotic fabrication.

-As a practice, we maintain that it is only through our deep adoption of computing and the continual development of new design softwares and interfaces with industrial robots that we are able to realise the previously unthinkable, unaffordable and unbuildable architectures.
+As a practice, we maintain that it is only through our deep adoption of computing and the continual development of new design softwares and interfaces with industrial robots that we are able to realise the previously unthinkable, unaffordable and unbuildable designs.

-Our interest in coupling robotic fabrication to computational (algorithmic) design strategies is a conscious attempt to rediscover architecture’s rich historical relationship with making.
-The practice values architecture that is materially and spatially rich and one that is gifted with bespoke, idiosyncratic and ornamental qualities.
+Our interest in coupling robotic fabrication to computational (algorithmic) design strategies is a conscious attempt to rediscover architectures rich historical relationship with making.
+The practice values architecture that is materially and spatially rich and that is gifted with bespoke, idiosyncratic and ornamental qualities.
 We feel the compartmentalisation of design, manufacturing and construction has closed the doors on many such opportunities in design.
 We prefer to work in a more collaborative model with skilled contractors and project managers to realise the best possible outcome.

 For the 2012 International Venice Architecture Biennale, supermanoeuvre harnessed robotic fabrication in order to challenge the reductive economies of construction and in doing so redefine the potentials of architectural space itself.
 Architecture for too long has been defined by a very low population of parts: columns, walls, floors, ceilings, etc...
-CLOUDS OF VENICE however proposed a new spatial experience no longer reliant on a limited set of discrete spatial elements.
+In contrast, CLOUDS OF VENICE proposed a new spatial experience no longer reliant on a limited set of discrete spatial elements.
 Instead, the project posited a highly diffuse and gradient spatial reading enabled by an ultra-high population assembly of mass-customised, robotically fabricated steel rods.
 The final installation included over 1000 unique pieces all digitally generated and robotically fabricated.
-Moreover we did so without ever producing a drawing!
+Moreover we did so without ever producing a construction drawing!

 supermanoeuvre is an international award winning architecture and innovation practice operating globally out of Sydney and Zurich.
 We were one of the six practices to represent Australia at the 2012 Venice Architecture Biennale and our research have been exhibited internationally including at New York's Storefront for Art and Architecture, the 2008 and 2010 Beijing Architecture Biennales.
 The directors have lectured on the firm's work at such institutions as the Architectural Association and the University College of London [Bartlett]; Columbia and Princeton Universities and their writings on architectural theory have been published in some of the discipline's most prestigious periodicals such as Log Journal for Architecture.